-15. Sign up for ShopBack to get up to 30% cash back when shopping at faves like Honestbee, ASOS, Sephora, Expedia, Lazada, Cotton On and iHerb (and hundreds more).
+14. Sign up for ShopBack to get up to 30% cash back when shopping at faves like ASOS, Sephora, Expedia, Lazada, Cotton On and iHerb (and hundreds more).
 It’s easy peasy – you just start at the ShopBack site to shop online with your usual retailers, and a percentage of your spend goes into your account, which you can redeem down the track.
 We racked up over $100 with just a few months.
 Winning!

 21. Movie buffs will know that by world standards, a trip to the cinema is relatively cheap in Singapore.
 Make your night with Ryan Gosling even more wallet-friendly by watching websites for deals.
-SAFRA members get 1 for 1 tix on weekends.

 23. Public pools have a one-time entry fee ($0.80-$2.60) with killer water playgrounds, wading pools and even lazy rivers.
 Or skip the pool altogether and cool off at one of the many free water play areas dotted around the island.

 24. Kids churn through crafting supplies faster than you can sprinkle glitter.
 If you shop at Daiso, you won’t mind, as at $2 an item, you can afford to let their creative juices flow.
 You’ll also find home-cleaning supplies like the natural-bristle brushes and that amazing magic eraser sponge for cleaning scuffed walls.

 25. For non-perishable products, take a leaf from the US and buy in bulk from hypermarkets like Fairprice Warehouse Club.
 Split haul with your friends if you must as it’s super affordable.